Adobe Acrobat Licensing: To use Acrobat, start by choosing your license program.

 To find best licensing program for your organization, see Compare licensing Programs.

-- This installer is multilingual; it can install Acrobat in any of the languages Acrobat DC supports.
+- This installer is multilingual; it can install Acrobat in any of the languages Acrobat supports.
 See the installation section below for more details.

 - Windows installers are self extracting exe files.
-Run the downloaded .exe once to extract the installer in the Acrobat DC folder on your desktop.
+Run the downloaded .exe once to extract the installer in the Acrobat folder on your desktop.

 Use the Customization Wizard (Windows and macOS) available in ETK to customize packages.
 The wizard streamlines the task of configuring (customizing) the installer before organization-wide deployment.
 For example, if you have a volume license, you do not need to register and personalize each copy of the product you install.
 You can customize the installer to skip the standard registration questions, accept the End User License Agreement, and fill in your organization name automatically.